 A risk factor is something that increases your likelihood of getting a disease or condition.

 It is possible to develop GERD with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing GERD.
-If you have a number of risk factors, ask your healthcare provider what you can do to reduce your risk.
+If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

 Katz PO, Gerson LB, et al. Guidelines for the diagnosis and management of gastroesophageal reflux disease.
 Am J Gastroenterol.
 2013;108(3):302-328.